 Another unique feature of Kik is that it supports bots which is something that you do not get on WhatsApp.
 Using bots you can play quizzes, get fashion tips, the latest news, and more.
 That said, the main USP of Kik remains its non-requirement of a phone number and if that’s something you want, definitely check it out.

 Availability: Android, iOS (Free)

 While Snapchat technically is not just a messaging app but rather a social media app, I use it more and more as a messaging application thanks to some unique features that no other messaging application can offer.
 For example, I can send messages which can self-destruct after a set period of time.
 It also notifies me when someone takes a screenshot of my chats with them.
 Finally, it offers the best face mask collection of all the apps that I have ever used which makes this app fun to use.

 Other messaging features are also here such as the ability to create group chats, voice calls, group voice calls, gifs, and more.
 I also love Snapchat because it is one of the most innovative chat services on the market.
 The features that users on WhatsApp or Facebook Messenger normally enjoy are generally copied from Snapchat.
-So, if you want to access these cool features and be the first to receive the latest chat features, Snpachat is the app to use.
+So, if you want to access these cool features and be the first to receive the latest chat features, Snapchat is the app to use.

 Availability: Android, iOS (Free)

-Skype is without a doubt one of the best business chat applications of the market.
+Skype is without a doubt one of the best business chat applications out there that you can use right now.
 With the power of Microsoft behind it, Skype has left all the other business chat applications in the dust.
 However, that progress has worked against Skype when it comes to personal chats as the business moniker that it has earned keeps normal users away.
 But let me tell you that Skype is one of the best chatting applications on the market especially if you make a lot of video and voice calls.